autogluon/autogluon/docs/tutorials/multimodal/multimodal_prediction/index.rst

       How to use MultiModalPredictor to train a model on data with image, text, numerical, and categorical features.

    .. card::
-      :title: AutoMM for Multimodal Named Entity Recognition - Quick Start
+      :title: AutoMM for Entity Extraction with Text and Image - Quick Start
-      :link: multimodel_ner.html
+      :link: multimodal_ner.html

-      How to use MultiModalPredictor to train a model for multimodel named entity recognition.
+      How to use MultiModalPredictor to train a model for multimodal named entity recognition.

 .. toctree::